Call us now:

 What is the Business Security Act?

-The Business Security Act (BSA) in Thailand, also known as the Business Collateral Act, was enacted to facilitate better access to financial resources for businesses.
-The Act allows companies to use their assets as collateral while maintaining possession and usage of these assets.
-This is especially beneficial for Small and Medium Sized Enterprises (SMEs) defined in Thailand as manufacturers with less than 200 employees and a revenue of less than THB 500,000,000, or service providers with fewer than 100 employees and a revenue of less than THB 300,000,000.
-The BSA provides a framework where businesses can use their property or entire business as security for loans.
+The Business Security Act (BSA) in Thailand, also known as the Business Collateral Act, facilitates improved access to financial resources for businesses.
+The legislature enacted the Act to allow companies to use their assets as collateral while retaining possession and use of those assets.
+This framework especially benefits Small and Medium-Sized Enterprises (SMEs), which Thailand defines as manufacturers with fewer than 200 employees and revenue below THB 500,000,000, or service providers with fewer than 100 employees and revenue below THB 300,000,000.
+The BSA establishes a system that allows businesses to use their property or even their entire business as security for loans.

 Key Parties Involved in the Business Security in Thailand